 This is an example of how a new map looks over the standard map.
 It will also show you what happens when you zoom in too much.
 This map is fairly low resolution, so it will not take long to disappear.

-- Create a new folder in /SurveyCTO/layers/ named “World Countries”.
+- Create a new folder in the layers folder named “World Countries”.

 - On your mobile device, download the zipped world map MBTiles file at this link.